ehlesp/smallab-k8s-pve-guide/G018 - K3s cluster setup 01 ~ Requirements and arrangement.md

 ## Gearing up for your K3s cluster

 With your Proxmox VE standalone node ready, you can start building your private cloud of services.
 The idea is to setup first a Kubernetes K3s cluster running on KVM virtual machines.
-Then, you would deploy the apps and services you want in that cluster.
+Then, you would deploy the apps and services you want in that Kubernetes cluster.

 ## Requirements for the K3s cluster and the services to deploy in it

-Let's go over the list of services I'm aiming to run in the K3s cluster, and check their requirements.
+Let's go over the list of services this guide aims to run in the K3s cluster, and check their requirements.
 This is necessary to plan in advance how to distribute the hardware resources available in the Proxmox VE server among the virtual machines that will act as nodes of the K3s cluster.

 ### Rancher K3s Kubernetes cluster